 My heart was heavy as I replayed all the “stuff” we did not get to this year.
 Grayson’s lawn business had really taken off and his interests had changed to other hobbies.
-Grant seemed to be following his brother’s lead as he started going to work with them on Mondays as well and learning how to do lawns.
+Grant is following his brother’s lead as he started going to work with them on Mondays as well and learning how to do lawns.
 The lawn business took one more day away from home education which made me feel like I needed to cram “stuff” in on the other days.

 This particular morning, I had come to a boiling point thinking about what my boys didn’t learn this year.
-I had already broken up an argument that resulted in a shin kicking match.
+I had already broken up an argument that resulted in a shin-kicking match.
 They needed total hourly structure!

 I made up my mind that this day, we were going to buckle down and get a whole list of lessons finished and scavenge the whole house to gather enough material for their evaluations.

 I backed up so they wouldn’t see me and I just listened to the conversation.
-Grant had landed his own account, his Grammy next door, and he wanted to write her an invoice so he could get paid from mowing the day before.
+Grant had landed his own account, his Grammy next door, and he wanted to write her an invoice so he could get paid for mowing the day before.
 Grayson was sweetly pointing to each box and telling him how to fill them in, spelling words Grant didn’t know, and helping him to figure up the cost.

 A big lump came up in my throat.
 I wasn’t about to interrupt the amazing scene that was before me.
-What on earth was I worried about.
+What on earth was I worried about?
 I must add years of wrinkles to my face every time I cry over the idea that they aren’t learning enough.
-Why can’t I just believe in what I know to be enough.
+Why can’t I just believe in what I know to be enough?

 Right here before me was real life learning happening.
 The stuff you can only dream of.
 One brother tenderly showing the other brother the way.
 Teaching him.
 Encouraging him.
 Uplifting him.
-I could not have done anything in textbooks that day that could have touched what they each learned in that fifteen minute session.
+I could not have done anything in textbooks that day that could have touched what they each learned in that fifteen-minute session.

 Mommas, if you have been called to teach your children at home, trust in God to provide the environment and the education.
 It can be hard when we look around and see other families on a different path that seems full of more learning opportunities.
-But it is THEIR opportunities not ours.
+But it is THEIR opportunities, not ours.